Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 1. Type the command `sudo 01.mipi-rtsp.sh` to start rtsp server for MIPI captured images.
 Alternatively, you can enter the following command:
 ```
-smartcam_aa1 --mipi -t rtsp
+smartcam --mipi -t rtsp
 ```
 This will utilize the AR1335 camera or "mipi" device and stream via RTSP.
 You can specify the width and height of the monitor via `-w` and `-h` commands.
 Otherwise, it will default to 1920 x 1080.

-3. After running the script, the following message will appear:
+2. After running the script, the following message will appear:
 <img src="/images/rtsp stream.JPG">

+**Edit from here**

 ### For Windows ###
-4. You will stream this on VLC media
+3. You will stream this on VLC media

 ### For Linux ###
 4. Run "ffplay rtsp://boardip:port/test" on a Linux system to view the rtsp stream.
 If you don't have "ffplay" on your computer, you will need to install it with `sudo apt install ffmpeg` To check the test, you should see images on the ffplay window, and there should be blue box drawn around the face, and the box should follow the movement of the face.